Privacy Policy

 Please note that all payment information will be stored and processed by our third party payment processors.

-We may also collect information including, but not limited to, postings you make in public areas of our website, messages you send to us, and correspondence we receive from other members or third parties about your activities or postings.
+We may also collect information including, but not limited to, postings you make on public areas of our website, messages you send to us, and correspondence we receive from other members or third parties about your activities or postings.

 3. Use of your information